 returns back to invade as it's extremely hardy. whereas "safe horse grasses" don't tend to do well with our hot summers.

-So the only real solution to this is to use a quality TOXIN BINDER which works basically like a cloak on the toxins themselves-you
+Thankfully Toxins are a pretty easy fix with the correct treatment, as the only real solution to this is to use a quality TOXIN BINDER which works basically like a cloak on the toxins themselves-you

 itself around that toxin like a preventative barrier and stops the horses body

 absorbing any negative effects of the poison itself .......and then it's passed with the manure harmlessly.

 We feed our quality toxin binder daily all year